mujjasaikumar/swiggy_restaurant_menu/README.md

 4. The scraped menu will be saved as a CSV file with the restaurant name.

+## Custom Error Handling

+If the restaurant data is not present, the script will throw a custom error to notify the user.

 ## Requirements

 - Python 3.x